pobba-dud/We-Serve/README.txt

      -type in "Set-ExecutionPolicy -ExecutionPolicy RemoteSigned" in the command prompt -go to "https://nodejs.org/en/download/package-manager"
      -install node.js (I can help u)
-     -type in the terminal "node server.js"
+     -test if it installed by typing "node -v" in the command prompt (should return an number) -type in the terminal "node server.js"
      -then go to ur browser and type "http://localhost:3000"